 A doctor (or lab) can do a test to see if you carry the HLA-Cw*0602 variant for sure, but there are a couple of variants of the HLA-C gene that are available through 23andMe and linked to significantly increased psoriasis risk.

 *Note that the orientation on this is flipped to match 23andMe (plus strand) orientation.
-If you are looking at the studies on the SNP, you will see G as the risk allele (minus strand orientation).
+If you are looking at the older studies on the SNP, you will see G as the risk allele (minus strand orientation).

 Research studies show a connection between strep throat and psoriasis, which may be increased due to HLA-Cw*0602: